maxzheng/great-life-guide/README.rst

 A short name for the steps is Master Check (MC).
 I like to recall the acronym "MC" often to ensure I run through all the steps to continously improve myself to get closer to my vision.

+For kids, the first two steps are a bit harder to grasp, so set it for them.
+I.e. Tell them they can do anything they put their minds to and have fun while doing it.

 Essential Skills
 ================

 It's not enough to train the body or mind, but both are required to get optimal performance as they interdepend on each other.

 The saying "if you don't use it, you will loose it" applies to both body and mind.
-As both deterioates with age, it is important to train more and consistently.
+Due to cell aging as you get older, it becomes important to train more and consistently.

 Attention
 ---------

 All skills require being able to pay attention in order to do them well, so this is one of the most important skills.

 Meditation is a good way to train attention.
-Other way is simply do it whenever you do something -- simply paying attention when eating, walking, talking, thinking, etc. When you feel tired, then do take a break and just let the mind rest.
+Other way is simply pay attention whenever you do something -- simply paying attention when eating, walking, talking, thinking, etc. When you feel tired, then do take a break and just let the mind rest.

-Always pay attention to truly enjoy and appreciate every miniscule details of life, otherwise you are just letting life slip by pointlessly.
+Always pay attention to truly enjoy and appreciate every miniscule details of life, otherwise you are just letting life slip by.

 Believe
 -------

 You gotta believe in yourself.
 Be confident.
-Don't let other people limit you.
-With a master's mindset, you have to believe anything is possible.
+Don't let other people's ideas limit you.
+With a master's mindset, you have to believe anything is possible and your own ideas.
 As soon as you believe something isn't possible or in negative thoughts, then life becomes that.

 If you believe the world is hard and coming to get you and other people are horrible, well that's what will happen.
 If you believe everyone is good and the world is full of possibilities, then that's what you will get as well.
 Of course, don't believe in some things blindly or you will get hurt.
 It's good to believe everyone can be good, but you can't simply believe everyone is currently good as that's false.

-So believe anything is possible -- positively and reasonably.
+So believe anything is possible -- positively and in facts.

 Compassion
 ----------